atbcb/usab-uswds/news/_posts/2023-08-24-u-s-access-board-staff-present-on-designing-accessible-electric-vehicle-charging-stations.md

 title: "U.S. Access Board Staff Present on Designing Accessible Electric Vehicle Charging Stations "
 date: 2023-08-24
-excerpt: he Joint Office of Energy and Transportation hosted the webinar “Designing for Accessible EV Charging Stations”, and the recording is publicly available.
+excerpt: The Joint Office of Energy and Transportation hosted the webinar “Designing for Accessible EV Charging Stations,” and the recording is publicly available.
 The webinar included a presentation by U.S. Access Board Transportation Systems Engineer Juliet Shoultz who discussed . . .
 image: /images/uploads/ev-charging-stations-pr.png